 Getting to Banff

 With the closest airport, Calgary International Airport, located over 100km away, connecting to Banff without a rental car may initially seem daunting.
 Fortunately, airport shuttles and regional buses cater to visitors and residents alike.
+These bus services offer the chance to watch the impressive scenery instead of the roads.
+No need to worry about missing a turn when the driver knows exactly where to go!

 Shuttles From the Airport

 All shuttles run on a fixed schedule, with established pick-up and drop-off times.
-While door-to-door service is typically offered in Banff, there are only set stops in Canmore (often the Coast Hotel), meaning that you’ll need to get to a specific location to catch the shuttle.
-Very few operators continue onwards to Lake Louise, Brewster Express being the most convenient option if staying in this area.
+While door-to-door service is typically offered in Banff, there are only set stops in Canmore (often the Coast Hotel), meaning you’ll need to get to a specific location to catch the shuttle.

-Consult each operators’ websites for detailed schedules by season and for information on coordinating with flight itineraries.
+Very few operators continue to Lake Louise.
+Brewster Express is the most convenient option if staying in this area.
+Consult each operator’s websites for detailed schedules by season and for information on coordinating with flight itineraries.

+Ticket prices vary slightly by operator, ranging between $50 and $80 per trip, with most offering slightly reduced rates for drop-offs in Canmore and discounts for roundtrip bookings.
 To secure a shuttle ride, purchase a ticket online in advance.
-The Banff Airporter does have a kiosk near baggage claim in the Calgary Airport, but may not always have availability on the next outbound shuttle, particularly during busier times of the year, like the summer and winter holidays.
+The Banff Airporter does have a kiosk near baggage claim in the Calgary Airport but may not always have availability on the next outbound shuttle, particularly during busier times of the year, like the summer and winter holidays.

 Once on board, you’ll find the trips quite comfortable.
-All vehicles are modern, air conditioned, and usually equipped with charging ports for electronics.
+All vehicles are modern, air-conditioned, and usually equipped with charging ports for electronics.
 You’ll also have the chance to recharge as you sit back and watch the scenery scroll by.

 The table below briefly outlines shuttle options between the airport and Banff.
 Checking how the schedules align with flight itineraries and accommodation locations will be most helpful in guiding shuttle selection: